 We love to visit Girona at any time of the year, but even more spectacular is to visit during the annual flower festival where whole streets transform into art installations, with over 100 individual displays.
-The Girona Flower Festival will be running next from May 13-21, 2017.
-Please contact us for further info and to check our schedule for the Girona photography tour.
+The Girona Flower Festival typically run during the moth of May.
+Please contact us for further info and to check our schedule for the Photography Tour in Girona.

 It is not only Girona that we run full day tours to when heading out of Barcelona.
 We also offer a 3 Day Photography Tour to Rural Catalonia.